spack/spack/lib/spack/docs/tutorial_buildsystems.rst

 ---------------

 CMake_ is another common build system that has been gaining popularity.
-It works in a similar manner to `Autotools` but with differences in variable names, the number of configuration options available, and the handling of shared libraries.
+It works in a similar manner to :code:`Autotools` but with differences in variable names, the number of configuration options available, and the handling of shared libraries.
 Typical build incantations look like this: